paolo-depa/container-on-ovs/README.md

 ## About <a name = "about"></a>

-This project is targeted to giving a quick and easy way to connect two (or more) containers using ovs.
+This project aims to give a quick and easy way to connect two (or more) containers using openvswitch (aka ovs).
 The project makes use of podman as container engine, but docker can be used as well with minimal changes.

 ## Getting Started <a name = "getting_started"></a>